interacsion/eka/README.md

 This command implements an in-source publishing strategy for Atoms.
 It creates snapshots separate from the main repository history, enabling efficient, path-based versioning without a separate registry.
 This lays the groundwork for future decentralized resolution to a standard lock format _a la_ `eka resolve`.

-For detailed usage, run `eka publish help`.
+For detailed usage, run `eka help`.
 ---

 _No more half-measures, no more compromises, and please, no more wrappers..._